|It's so hard to say goodbye...|

 You let them go.

 "But!"
 They protest, "I want you to tell me how to make the Law of Attraction bring them back".
 And again I say... not how it works my friend.
 Believe me this is not what I would want to hear either.
 But it's what I've come to know is true.
 And the only thing that keeps my heart from bleeding out, is knowing and trusting that there must be some crazy higher power at work, dreaming up a bigger dream for me than my little brain can do for itself.
-Because to me he is perfect.
-To me he's all I've ever wanted since that day in the elevator.
+Because to me he was perfect.
+To me he was all I've ever thought I wanted.
 But that's not the reality.
 The reality is that if it was perfect and if he was the one for me, it would have worked out.
 It wouldn't be a tragic love story.
 It would have been happily ever after.
 And it's not.

 It's hard.
 I know this.
 There hasn't been a day that's passed the last two years when I've not thought of him.
 Maybe that will always be the case, I don't know.
 But the year of heart-brokenness, and pain, and tears, and emptiness has finally passed.
 And it will for you too.

 The lessons he taught me about myself, and the awakening I had about my life, my past, the way I love and seek love, all of those things are priceless.
 They are the reason I was able to write my memoir.
 Able to finally find happiness inside myself instead of seek it in a man.
 He raised the bar to a level I never thought I could expect, and he softened a heart that was quickly growing cold.
 For all those reasons I'll love him always.
 But over time I've been able to let him as a person go, and still hold on to those qualities and realize that maybe they will manifest in someone even more perfect.
 And even if they don't I will be okay.